A note on the Lunar Day. ←This link now points to a note on the meaning of the word "day".

 I've divided this page into nine parts.
-1, a page containing my most-recent images.
-2, a page, itself divided into four, showing close-up pictures of craters and other features at varying scales.
-3, a page showing the phase of the Moon for each day of a lunar cycle.
+1, a page, itself divided into four, showing close-up pictures of craters and other features at varying scales.
+2, a page showing the phase of the Moon for each day of a lunar cycle.
 From here you can see some large mosaic pictures.
+3, a page indexing high-resolution images of the whole Moon.
 4, a page illustrating how the Moon may be imaged in the day time.
 5, a page of pictures taken at Full Moon.
 6, a set of images of the Apollo landing sites where men have landed on the Moon.
 7, I discuss, briefly, the libration of the Moon.
 8, I show some pictures of earthshine.
 Finally, if you click on the little animation above you can see a brief discussion of the Earth-Moon system (but be aware, it loads a 428K file).

 Close-up pictures of craters and other features.
 The first page is an index to a large collection of images. | |